lispgames/glop/README.md

 None of them have a default definition, so you should implement all these methods in you application.

-There's also another method based dispatch mechanism with the `on-event` generic function.
+There's another method based dispatch mechanism with the `on-event` generic function.
-To use this just pass `:on-foo nil` to `glop:dispatch-events`.
+To use it just pass `:on-foo nil` to `glop:dispatch-events`.
 In that case the `(on-event window event)` method will be called instead of `on-foo` methods.

 The `glop:dispatch-events` macro isn't mandatory and you can use your own event dispatch code,